DaanDemaecker/DaanDemaecker.github.io/README.md

 In my Programming 2 class, our skills we learned in the first semester were put to the test.
 We had to choose a 2D platformer game and recreate it as best as possible using a minor framework.
 I chose Cuphead as game because I have always loved the style and wanted a challenge.
-The result speaks for itself
+The result speaks for itself.

 ![Cuphead](Content/Cuphead.gif)